dwivedi-ritik/cp-runner/readme.md

 ```shell
 $ node setup.js
 ```
+or
-you can manually setup configuration at this path `$HOME/.config/cp-runner/config.json`
+you can manually paste the `config.json` content at this path `$HOME/.config/cp-runner/config.json`

 ## Note